qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 The |saveAsPDF| :sup:`Export as PDF` tool exports all the composition pages into a single PDF file you'd need to provide path and name.
-Unlike the other formats, exporting to :file:`.PDF` does not provide means to override the layout export settings.
-So check :ref:`these settings
+Like the other formats, exporting to :file:`.PDF` provides means to override the layout export settings.
-<layout_export_settings>` to ensure they are compatible with your needs.

 .. _figure_layout_output_pdf: